 The position offers you excellent opportunities to use state-of-the-art modelling tools to analyse policy-relevant issues, to present your own analytical work and to contribute to policy discussion.

 You will be part of a multicultural team that strives for continuous innovation to make a positive impact on the lives of European citizens.

 Qualifications, experience and skills

-- a bachelor’s degree or equivalent in economics, finance or another relevant field (click here for details on degree equivalences);
+- a master’s degree or equivalent in economics or another relevant field (see How you can join us for details of degree equivalences);

 - an advanced (C1) command of English and an intermediate (B1) command of at least one other official language of the EU, according to the Common European Framework of Reference for Languages.